Analysis: Solar companies to seek deep pockets in downturn

 "There will be some mergers to improve economies of scale and then some companies in the sector will fall into the arms of better-capitalized, big strategics who have had their eye on the sector," said Neil Auerbach, managing partner at private equity firm Hudson Clean Energy Partners.

-Hanwha bought the 49.99 percent stake in the company to create Hanwha SolarOne Co Ltd, giving the struggling Chinese company a partner with deep pockets to withstand the downturn.
+Hanwha bought the 49.99 percent stake in the company to create Hanwha SolarOne Co Ltd HSOL.O, giving the struggling Chinese company a partner with deep pockets to withstand the downturn.

 "I couldn't remember the last time a Korean company bought a Chinese company, but I guess that was a good indication of a big company wanting to hurry up and get into solar," said Kevin Landis, portfolio manager of Firsthand Alternative Energy Fund.